r3mi/poly2tri.js/README.md

 -----

 1. Get a reference to the library.
-   The module is in UMD format (universal module definition), compatible with the various module systems.
+   Thanks to [browserify](http://browserify.org/), the module is in [UMD](https://github.com/umdjs/umd) format (Universal Module Definition), compatible with the various module systems:

     - CommonJS: